Population: 60.6 million (2016, Eurostat)

 Processing and trade

-Two main aims in aquaculture are promoting environmentally sustainable aquaculture development, with a focus on organic production and strengthening the competitiveness and profitability of aquaculture enterprises by supporting product innovation and processes as well as with creation of a hatcheries consortium.
-Low level of internationalization of the domestic aquaculture, low diversification of domestic aquaculture products and activities, and lack of financial tools for new investments are presenting some of the main challenges.
+The EMFF operational program 2014–2020 aims to ensure that fishing capacity and available fishing opportunities are better balanced, and to strengthen the competitiveness and profitability of fishing enterprises.
+In aquaculture, the main aim is to promote environmentally sustainable aquaculture development, with a focus on organic production and strengthening the competitiveness and profitability of aquaculture enterprises by supporting product innovation and processes as well as with creation of a hatcheries consortium.
+Low level of internationalization of the domestic aquaculture, low diversification of domestic aquaculture products and activities and lack of financial tools for new investments are presenting some of the main challenges.

-A key challenge in processing industry is enhancing the role of POs by supporting a process of rationalizing for the national territory with a focus on the added value that POs can bring to the supply chain, and by developing collective actions.
+A key challenge in processing industry is enhancing the role of producer organisations (POs) by supporting a process of rationalizing for the national territory with a focus on the added value that POs can bring to the supply chain, and by developing collective actions.

 Useful Links for Italy